Jeff Perry (American actor): Career

 Perry is a co-founder of the Steppenwolf Theatre Company in Chicago.
 He and schoolmates Gary Sinise and Terry Kinney started the company in one end of the cafeteria at Highland Park High School and later moved it to a small space in the Immaculate Conception Church in Highland Park.
 It has since grown into a notable national theater company whose alumni include John Malkovich, John Mahoney, and Joan Allen.
 Perry remains an executive artistic director along with co-founders Kinney and Sinise.

 After spending nearly two decades with Steppenwolf, Perry moved to Los Angeles in 1987 to pursue film and television work.
 Perry perhaps is best known as San Francisco Police Department inspector Harvey Leek (a diehard Grateful Dead fan) on the CBS police drama series Nash Bridges.
 He was a tough superior to Kevin Bacon's detective in the thriller Wild Things (1998).
 His many television and film credits include The Human Stain (2003), Hard Promises (1991) and The Grifters (1990) as well as appearances on My So-Called Life (1994), The West Wing (2003), The Practice (2003), Lost (2005), Cold Case (2006), Raines (2007), and several episodes of Grey's Anatomy (2005) as Meredith Grey's father, Thatcher Grey.
-He replaced John Billingsley in the role of Terrence Steadman in the critically acclaimed TV show Prison Break.
+He replaced John Billingsley in the role of Terrence Steadman in the critically acclaimed TV show Prison Break(2006).

+In 2022, Perry returned to the stage in the Broadway revival of Death of a Salesman, portraying Uncle Ben alongside Wendell Pierce and Sharon D. Clarke.
+His performance was praised for its "restrained authority and emotional intelligence," highlighting his continued versatility across stage and screen.

 Perry also has been in multiple stage productions.
 These include Time of your Life (in San Francisco and Seattle), Grapes of Wrath (Broadway and London), and The Caretaker (Broadway).
 He starred in the Tracy Letts play August: Osage County on Broadway, which originated at Steppenwolf Theatre in Chicago.
 In 2012, he appeared Off Broadway playing Christopher, the aggressive father in Tribes by Nina Raine.

 From 2012 to 2018, Perry starred in the ABC drama series Scandal as Cyrus Beene.

 In 2015, Perry performed alongside his daughter Zoe Perry and actor Kevin McKidd in Eugene O'Neill's Pulitzer Prize-winning drama Anna Christie at the Odyssey Theatre Ensemble in West Los Angeles.
 During the production, he said "During Anna Christie the biggest challenge I had was working with my daughter and sort of not stopping and asking an audience member for a camera to record the moment."

 In 2022-23, Perry starred as editor Stanley Kornik in the ABC drama series Alaska Daily.